 It is entirely normal to feel tired during pregnancy.
-Fatigue is most common during the first semester.
+Fatigue is most common during the first trimester.
 Your body is adjusting to the rapidly changing hormone levels.
 Weight gain places extra strain on your body, which also makes you weary.
 You may find yourself sleeping at the most inappropriate times.
 The severity of fatigue may differ from one woman to another.
 Many women get tired without getting a proper solution.
 Take a look at these natural ways to help you increase your energy levels and make you feel better.

 1. Eat right